apertus-open-source-cinema/axiom-beta-qemu/README.md

 `./build_qemu.sh`

-Note: This will download QEMU form Xilinx QEMU repo.
-Therefore you need to have internet conneciton while running this script.
-Also provide system password to install QEMU.
+Note: This will download QEMU form the Xilinx QEMU repo.
+Therefore you need to have a good internet connection while running this script.
+Also provide the system password to install QEMU.

 # Step 2-[A]: Build Xilinx Kernel 4.6.0
 Note: You need to follow either Step 2-[A] or 2-[B].
+Step 2-[A] is to build Kernel 4.6.0 and step 2-[B] is for build Kernel 4.9.0.

-If you are hope to run Kernel 4.6.0, then run this step.
-If you are hoping to run Kernel4.9.0, then follow step 2-[B].
-However, as we tested, Kernel4.6.0 work properly on QEMU.
+If you are going to run Kernel 4.6.0, then follow this step.
+As we tested, Kernel 4.6.0 works properly on QEMU.

-To build Kernel4.6.0, run following commands on terminal opened in axiom-beta-qemu repo folder.
+To build Kernel 4.6.0, run the following commands on a terminal opened in axiom-beta-qemu repo folder.

 `chmod +x build_kernel4.6.0.sh`

 `./build_kernel4.6.0.sh`

-Note: This will download Xilinx linux kernel newest verion.
+Note: This will download Xilinx linux kernel at the newest verion.
 Therefore you need to have a good internet connection while running this script.

 # Step 2-[B]: Build Xilinx Kernel 4.9.0
 Note: You need to follow either Step 2-[A] or 2-[B].
+Step 2-[A] is to build Kernel 4.6.0 and step 2-[B] is for build Kernel 4.9.0.

 This step will build Xilinx Kernel 4.9.0.
-How ever at the moment, this kernel verion will not run on QEMU properly.
-Recomend to use Kernel 4.6.0.
+At the moment, this kernel verion will not run on QEMU properly.
+We recomend to use Kernel 4.6.0.

-To build Kernel 4.9.0, run following commands on terminal opend in axiom-beta-qemu repo folder.
+To build Kernel 4.9.0, run the following commands on a terminal opened in axiom-beta-qemu repo folder.

 `chmod +x build_kernel4.9.0.sh`

 `./build_kernel4.9.0.sh`

-Note: This will download Xilinx linux kernel newest verion.
+Note: This will download Xilinx linux kernel at the newest verion.
 Therefore you need to have a good internet connection while running this script.

 # Step 3: Download AXIOM Beta image
 To download AXIOM Beta image, run the following commands.